-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Romania (30 November 2000) April 2006 no changes since 1 April 2003 Government Decision No 1326 of 28 November 2002, for the implementation of the Ottawa Convention "Imposes interdictions to the antipersonnel landmines holding, manufacturing, design, stockpiling and transfer."
+State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Qatar (13 October 1998) 16 March 2006 23 April 2003 Reference is made to the Decree-Law of 4 October 2004 establishing a National Commission to advise the government on matters relative, inter alia , to anti-personnel landmines.
+Romania (30 November 2000) April 2006 no changes since 1 April 2003 Government Decision No 1326 of 28 November 2002, for the implementation of the Ottawa Convention "Imposes interdictions to the antipersonnel landmines holding, manufacturing, design, stockpiling and transfer."
 "Government Decision 1326 on implementation of the Mine Ban Treaty was published on 4 December 2002.
 This designates responsibilities for the ministries involved and establishes an Interdepartmental Working Group to coordinate implementation of the treaty.
 "Article 289 of existing criminal law purportedly covers penal sanctions for violation of treaty prohibitions."
 (L.M.R.
 2003, p.
-406) Rwanda (13 June 2000) 15 June 2005 In order to address the requirements of the article 9 to the Ottawa convention, efforts to enact a legislation and administrative measures are underway following the promulgation of a new constitution in Rwanda.
+406) Rwanda (13 June 2000) April 2006 In order to address the requirements of the article 9 to the Ottawa convention, efforts to enact a legislation and administrative measures are underway following the promulgation of a new constitution in Rwanda.
 Now the draft of the said law is in the Ministry of Justice for final comments as the Advisor of the Cabinet.
-1 April 2004 Décret-Loi no 12/79 relatif au Régime des Armes à feu et de leurs Munitions" "[P]rohibits illegal importation, use, transfer and possession of arms and ammunitions including Mines."
-"In order to address the requirements of the article 9 to the Ottawa convention, efforts to enact a legislation and administrative measures are underway following the promulgation of a new constitution in Rwanda."
+Décret-Loi no 12/79 relatif au Régime des Armes à feu et de leurs Munitions" "[P]rohibits illegal importation, use, transfer and possession of arms and ammunitions including Mines."
+"In order to address the requirements of the article 9 to the Ottawa convention, efforts to enact a legislation and administrative measures are underway, now a bill on this is in the cabinet for approval."

 State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Saint Kitts & Nevis (2 December 1998) 27 November 1999 None reported Saint Lucia (13 April 1999) November 2004 "() has not yet enacted domestic implementing legislation.
 However, the Attorney General is aware of this treaty obligation."
-Saint Vincent and the Grenadines (1 August 2001) 13 October 2004 None reported In July 2004, the Ministry of Foreign Affairs of Saint Vincent and the Grenadines informed Landmine Monitor that national legislation prohibiting mines, Act No. 45 of 2002, took effect on 24 December 2002.
-(L.M.R.
-2004, p.698) Samoa (23 July 1998) 24 June 2002 Prevention and Suppression of Terrorism Act 2002 "The Act is not specific to anti-personnel mines however covers in Part II particularly the prohibition of the use of any devices that endangers human life and personal safety.
+Saint Vincent and the Grenadines (1 August 2001) 13 October 2004 None reported In July 2004, the Ministry of Foreign Affairs of Saint Vincent and the Grenadines informed Landmine Monitor that national legislation prohibiting mines, Act No. 45 of 2002, took effect on 24 December 2002. ( L.M.R.
+2004 , p.698) Samoa (23 July 1998) April 2007, no changes since 24 June 2002 • Prevention and Suppression of Terrorism Act 2002 "The Act is not specific to anti-personnel mines however covers in Part II particularly the prohibition of the use of any devices that endangers human life and personal safety.
 Any person found guilty under this provision is liable to imprisonment" No specific implementing legislation.
-San Marino (18 March 1998) 31 March 2005 No changes since 7 August 2002 None reported Sao Tome & Principe (31 March 2003) first report due on 28 February 2004
+San Marino (18 March 1998) April 2007 No changes since 7 August 2002 None reported Sao Tome & Principe (31 March 2003) first report due on 28 February 2002